Comparisons12 min read

 Mobile App

 Fidelity's mobile app is arguably more polished for everyday account management: checking balances, placing basic orders, reviewing holdings.
-It's snappy and doesn't feel like someone just shrunk a desktop interface down to phone size.
+It's fast and doesn't feel like someone just shrunk a desktop interface down to phone size.

 Winner: Schwab for active traders via thinkorswim Mobile.
-Fidelity for casual investors who just want simplicity.
+Fidelity for casual investors who want simplicity.

 Security & Compliance